GitHubDragonFly/GitHubDragonFly.github.io/README.md

     - Auto rotation
     - Equirectangular background

-- Special notes about A-FRAME Viewer:
+- Special notes about `A-FRAME Viewer`:
   - It is using [A-Frame Library / Framework](https://aframe.io) which makes it A-Frame specific
   - It is currently highly experimental so not sure if everything works as it should be
   - It is supposed to be used mainly on mobile devices supporting AR / VR